South Bay (Los Angeles County): Neighborhoods

-The region is bordered on the north by Los Angeles International Airport (LAX), on the northeast by the South Los Angeles region, on the east by the Gateway Cities, and on the southeast by Long Beach.
+The region is bordered on the north by the Westside region of Los Angeles, on the northeast by the South Los Angeles region and on the east and southeast by the Gateway Cities.

+South Bay Cities Council of Governments

+The South Bay Cities Council of Governments (SBCCOG) is a joint powers authority government agency made of politicians from the sixteen South Bay cities and unincorporated Los Angeles County that share the goal of maximizing the quality of life and productivity of the South Bay region of Los Angeles.
+The SBCCOG members are Carson, El Segundo, Gardena, Hawthorne, Hermosa Beach, Inglewood, Lawndale, Lomita, Manhattan Beach, Palos Verdes Estates, Rancho Palos Verdes, Redondo Beach, Rolling Hills, Rolling Hills Estates, Torrance, the Harbor City/San Pedro/Wilmington communities of the City of Los Angeles and the unincorporated areas of the County of Los Angeles District 2 and 4.

 Major employers

 Port of Los Angeles

 The Port of Los Angeles, sprawling across the shorelines of San Pedro and Wilmington, is the busiest in the United States.
 When combined with the Port of Long Beach, it is the fifth-busiest in the world.
 Traditionally, most of the populations of Wilmington and San Pedro have worked for the port in some capacity.
-It is increasingly the primary driver of the Southern California economy: industrial growth in the Inland Empire is almost entirely attributable to increased port traffic since the 1980s.
+It is increasingly the primary driver of the Southern California economy.
+Industrial growth in the Inland Empire is almost entirely attributable to increased port traffic since the 1980s.
 The massive increase in cargo volume has created significant air pollution (especially of particulate matter in neighboring communities, resulting from the combustion of low-grade marine diesel fuel).

 Aerospace

 The South Bay is the traditional home of Southern California's aerospace industry.
 While considerably shrunken from its Cold War peak, it still represents a major economic force, employing thousands in high-skill, high-wage engineering positions and generating enormous amounts of tax revenue.
 Northrop Grumman has a major facility in El Segundo where the F/A-18 Hornet fuselage is manufactured, as well as the headquarters of the Space Technology division in Redondo Beach and a facility at the Hawthorne Municipal Airport.
-Howmet Fastening Systems, a subsidiary of Howmet Aerospace which produces aerospace fasteners, has their corporate headquarters located in Torrance with manufacturing facilities in both Torrance and Carson.
-Boeing and Lockheed Martin also maintain extensive production facilities throughout the South Bay, and Raytheon's Space and Airborne Systems business unit is based in El Segundo.
-The Los Angeles Air Force Base and neighboring Aerospace Corporation, in El Segundo, is the locus of much of this aerospace research activity, as it is the primary development facility for military satellites and other space programs.
-DirecTV, a former subsidiary of Hughes Aircraft, is also headquartered in El Segundo for this reason.
-SpaceX also headquartered in the South Bay, is located in Hawthorne.
+Howmet Fastening Systems, a subsidiary of Howmet Aerospace, has their corporate headquarters located in Torrance with manufacturing facilities in both Torrance and Carson.
+Boeing and Lockheed Martin also maintain extensive production facilities throughout the South Bay and Raytheon maintains a facility in El Segundo.
+The Los Angeles Air Force Base and neighboring Aerospace Corporation in El Segundo are a main focus of aerospace research activity and serve as the primary development facilities for military satellites and other space programs.
+DirecTV, a former subsidiary of Hughes Aircraft, is also headquartered in El Segundo for the same reason.
+SpaceX is also headquartered in the South Bay in Hawthorne.